PinakShome/Data-Science-Case-Studies/Stack_overflow_Tag_Prediction/Readme.md

 ## Analysis of Tags

 - Total number of unique tags: 42,048
-- Distribution of the number of times a tag appeared in the dataset.
 - The top 20 tags were visualized.

 # Preprocessing and Feature Engineering